Members' benefit of the month

 This section of the website provides a fixed point of reference for all faculties and a source of updated information about matters of interest, including free or low cost CPD available from the Society via the faculty network.

-President Eilidh Wiseman and Vice President Graham Matthews took up office on 31 May 2016, and this is year 3 of a wider 3 year rolling cycle of visits whereby within that 3 year period, all faculties will have had the offer of a visit to their area.
+President Eilidh Wiseman and Vice President Graham Matthews took up office on 31 May 2016.
+2016 was year 3 of a wider 3 year rolling cycle of visits whereby within that 3 year period, all faculties will have had the offer of a visit to their area.

-During 2015-16, the President, Vice President, Council Members and Society staff, including the Cheif Executive visited 17 constituency locations across Scotland meeting 430 members from Lerwick to Stranraer, answering questions and taking questions on board, to respond to and act on back at the Society offices.
+During 2015-16, the President, Vice President, Council Members and Society staff, including the Chief Executive visited 17 constituency locations across Scotland meeting 430 members from Lerwick to Stranraer, answering questions and taking questions on board, to respond to and act on back at the Society offices.

 Future visits will to be worked out so as to continue to ensure fair coverage across the country and crucially, not to clash with important local events as well as fitting in between the President and Vice President’s other engagements.

 If you would like to keep in touch with the planning of these visits or if your faculty would particularly like a visit please contact Laura Malcolm.

 In the first quarter of the 2016-17 practice year, and before the turn of the calendar year, President Eilidh Wiseman visited Ayr, the GBA, Dundee, Portree, Dingwall, Elgin and Banff.

 Very useful conversations were held in relation to members' concerns and priorities and the Society is taking forward some great ideas that were shared, and will feed back to Scottish Government and other stakeholders some of the concerns that were raised.

 Over the last three years the Presidents and Vice Presidents have together visited over 50 locations, have invited members from all the faculties across Scotland and have met approximately 1,500 high street members.

 Where we were in Nov and Dec 2016: